AK1148/gwaves-lab/README.md

 important note 2: the GW polarization plot initially had some arbitrary dimensionless values for time that weren't really relevant (so G=1, c=1, which is naturally not true).
 After consulting some sources, realized this was due to a "hidden factor" in mass.
 This hidden factor,found to be GM/c^3 with some algebra + dimensional analysis, is of course the gravitational time unit.
 After accounting for this, I ended up with tangible physical time (used range 3s)

+THIS IS WHY FIG1, FIG2, FIG3 aren't useful. they only range minutely from 0-100 of some dimensionless time. this issue was fixed in FIG4

 important note 3: if running the code results in two weird-looking lines or empty space, make sure to increase the range. if you don't convert time, this will be 1e6 or 5e5 (otherwise 3-5s).
 Once you do this, you should see something like fig4).

 Playing around with the parameters (e.g. 10 solar mass, initial speed etc) can be really informative